The Unbelievable Pink Salt Recipe for Weight Loss (with Apple Cider Vinegar & Baking Soda)

 To my surprise, he didn’t hate it.
 The pinch of baking soda softened the saltiness and made the texture lighter — especially useful after a heavy dinner the night before.
 I found this tip in a homemade Mounjaro recipe, and I’ve used it on and off ever since.

-Pink Salt Recipe for Weight Loss feels more alkalizing — less acidic on the stomach, especially when I add lemon or apple cider vinegar, like in the pink salt apple cider vinegar and baking soda recipe I tested.
+This version of the Pink Salt Recipe for Weight Loss feels more alkalizing — less acidic on the stomach, especially when I add lemon or apple cider vinegar, like in the pink salt apple cider vinegar and baking soda recipe I tested.
 It’s now my go-to on days I feel a bit bloated or sluggish.

 Max, of course, approves.
 He always waits for the last drop.